toolx-dev/toolx/README.md

 ## Using Tools

 Each `Tool` in ToolX is a standalone module with its own set of functionalities.

-Here's a general guide on how to use a `Tool`:
+### Argument Structure for Tools

+When invoking the `run` method of a ToolX tool, the arguments are typically as follows:

+1. **Options**: An object containing configuration settings for the tool.
+These settings vary depending on the tool's functionality.
+2. **Input Path**: The path to the files or data to be processed.
+This supports `fast-glob` patterns, allowing the tool to handle multiple files.
+3. **Output Path**: The destination path for the processed files or data.

 ### Example: ToolSvg